y0shis-yodelers/grace-shopper/SITE-OVERVIEW-FOR-CODE-REVIEW.md

 3. How are products and orders associated and how are users associated with particular orders?

 * Products and orders are m:n associations, and orders contain a foreign key to a particular user
-* important! each user is associated with TWO ORDERS: one that is FULFILLED and has a DATE field value, and one that is UNFUFILLED and has a DATE field value of NULL
+* important! each user is associated with TWO ORDERS: one that is FULFILLED and has a DATE field value, and one that is UNFUFILLED and has a DATE field value of NULL. the UNFULFILLED order is the user's cart and should not always be persisted -- to clear the cart, rather than deleting a user's unfulfilledOrder from their order history, use the /api/carts/:userId router's DELETE method to disassociate all ProductOrders with this order instance

 ### API

 ### Routes

+1.  /api/carts

+* GET /api/carts/:userId: returns the unfulfilledOrder that holds a user's "cart", or list of associated products with this orderId, through model.ProductOrder
+* PUT /api/carts/:userId: grabs the User instance and uses it to grab the user's orderId representing the cart, then updates the cartItem passed in req.body as { productId : quantity } by either a) finding or creating the instance, and b) deleting or updating the foundInstance
+* DELETE /api/carts/:userId: destroys each ProductOrder that associates products in user's unfulfilledOrder.products array

 ### Oauth-local